Open to Imports

 Compound annual growth rate (CAGR)

-The compound annual growth rate (CAGR) is the average annual growth rate over a specified period of time.
-For instance, the CAGR consumption of from 2018 – 2021 will be the average growth rates across these three years.
+Compound annual growth rate (CAGR) is the average annual growth rate over a specified period of time.
+For example, the CAGR of consumption from 2019 to 2023 represents the average annual growth rate over those four years.

 USDA GATS data clarification

-The data presented in table 2.4 represents the dollar values of the top 5 organic commodities as well as of the total organic exports of the trade partner for the period 2018-2021 as per the United States Department of Agriculture’s Global Agricultural Trade System, a database consisting of international agricultural, fish, forest and textile products trade statistics dating from the inception of the Harmonized coding system in 1989 to present.
+The data presented in table 1.10.1 represents the dollar values of the top 5 organic commodities as well as of the total organic exports of the trade partner for the period 2021-2024 as per the United States Department of Agriculture's Global Agricultural Trade System, a database consisting of international agricultural, fish, forest, and textile products trade statistics dating from the inception of the Harmonized System (HS) in 1989 to present.

 Policy information